xesco/dnsproxy/README.md

 Python SSL module does certificate validation for us in the funcion `create_defaul_context()`.
 It chooses to trust the system's default CA certificates.
-I've added an extra layer of security pinning the server's public key to the proxy and decreasing the risk of MITM attacks with forged certificates.
+I've added an extra layer of security pinning the server's public key and decreasing the risk of MITM attacks with forged certificates.
 If one or several keys are pinned and none of them are used by the server, the proxy will exit with an error.

 ## Basic usage
 You can start the proxy with the default configuration with